graphile/crystal/postgraphile/website/postgraphile/crud-mutations.md

 ### Designing mutations

-CRUD mutations can easily be disabled by disabling the `create`, `update` and `delete` behaviors in your preset:
+CRUD mutations can easily be disabled by disabling the `insert`, `update` and `delete` behaviors in your preset:

 ```js title="graphile.config.mjs"